 If you are ready for a bigger commitment to coding, I highly recommend Creation Crate.
 They have a variety of subscription box programs that teach circuits and coding.
-It is an amazing program that is delivered in a box to you every month.
+This program is perfect, whether you are brand new to coding, or have a bit of coding experience.
+The best part is that the lessons are delivered in a box to you every month.
+Creation Crate starts you with basic coding concepts, but soon will have you doing advanced coding and gadget building.
 Take your Hour of Code and turn it into a year of coding fun with Creation Crate.
 Here you can check out a box we did from their original Creation Crate program.
-They also have Creation Crate Jr., Girls that Make, and Creation Crate 2.0.

 Out of the Box Coding